 - Resides in Wayne (Detroit/Highland Park/Hamtramck), Oakland, or Macomb County.

-- Household income does not exceed 50% of area median income for veteran family that is literally homeless or in need of homeless prevention services.
+- Household income does not exceed 50% of area median income for veteran families that are literally homeless or in need of homeless prevention services.

-- Household income does not exceed 30% of area median income for single veteran literally homeless or 50% for a single veteran in need of homeless prevention services.
+- Household income does not exceed 30% of area median income for single veterans literally homeless or 50% for a single veteran in need of homeless prevention services.

 - Proof of Service/DD214